-- The permissions required by the add-on will be listed and you need to click the Add button.
+- The permissions required by the add-on will be listed, and you need to click the Add button.
 Make sure you read the required permissions!

-- After it has downloaded and installed, an icon should appear at the top right side of the Firefox browser.
+- After it has been downloaded and installed, an icon should appear at the top right side of the Firefox browser.

 - Click on the icon, select a VPN location or server, and click on the Connect/Start/Turn on button.

-- Your real IP address will be now hidden and you should be able to unblock region-locked content.
+- Your real IP address will now be hidden, and you should be able to unblock region-locked content.